Bird The Boot Challenge

 Option 1 – eBird:

-1. Team (household) must submit at least three eBird checklists from their home documenting at least 15 different bird species.
+- Team (household) must submit at least three eBird checklists from their home location.
+Additionally, teams must document at least 15 bird species in their final trip report.

-2. The team will not share individual eBird checklists with LDWF for the challenge category.
-Instead, after the challenge concludes, one eBird user must create a Trip Report that includes all of your team’s checklists.
+- The team will not share individual eBird checklists with LDWF for the challenge category.
+Instead, after the challenge concludes, the team leader must create a Trip Report that includes all of your team’s checklists.
 If you participate on two or more challenge teams, separate Trip Reports must be submitted for each team.

-3. After all challenge checklists have been submitted to eBird, the eBird user who created the Trip Report must:
+- After all challenge checklists have been submitted to eBird, the team leader that created the Trip Report must:

 Option 2- Paper Checklist:

-1. Download and print the official LDWF bird checklist.
+- Download and print the official Louisiana bird checklist.

 Or mail to: